Wilhelm Bleek: Early life and career

 In 1859 Bleek briefly returned to Europe in an effort to improve his poor health but returned to the Cape and his research soon after.
 In 1861 Bleek met his future wife, Jemima Lloyd, at the boarding house where he lived in Cape Town (run by a Mrs Roesch), while she was waiting for a passage to England, and they developed a relationship through correspondence.
 She returned to Cape Town from England the following year.

 Bleek married Jemima Lloyd on 22 November 1862.
-The Bleeks first lived at The Hill in Mowbray but moved in 1875 to Charlton House.
-Jemima's sister, Lucy Lloyd, joined the household, became his colleague, and carried on his work after his death.
+After living in central Cape Town, the Bleeks settled in the then still rural area of Mowbray in 1866.
+There, they first lived at The Hill but moved in 1875 to Charlton House.
+Jemima's sister, Lucy Lloyd, joined the household in the late 1860s, became his colleague, and carried on his work after his death.

-When Grey was appointed Governor of New Zealand, he presented his collection to the National Library of South Africa on condition that Bleek be its curator, a position he occupied from 1862 until his death in 1875.
+When Grey was appointed Governor of New Zealand in November 1861, he presented his collection to the National Library of South Africa on condition that Bleek be its curator, a position he occupied from 1862 until his death in 1875.
 In addition to this work, Bleek supported himself and his family by writing regularly for Het Volksblad throughout the 1860s and publishing the first part of his A Comparative Grammar of South African Languages in London in 1862.
 The second part was also published in London in 1869 with the first chapter appearing in manuscript form in Cape Town in 1865.
 Unfortunately, much of Bleek's working life in the Cape, like that of his sister-in-law after him, was characterised by extreme financial hardship which made his research even more difficult to continue with.

-San people (Bushmen)
+San people

 Bleek's first contact with San people (Bushmen) was with prisoners at Robben Island and the Cape Town Gaol and House of Correction, in 1857.
 He conducted interviews with a few of these prisoners, which he used in later publications.
 These people all came from the Burgersdorp and Colesberg regions and spoke variations of one similar-sounding "Bushman" language.
 Bleek was particularly keen to learn more about this "Bushman" language and compare it to examples of "Bushman" vocabulary and language earlier noted by Hinrich Lichtenstein and obtained from missionaries at the turn of the 19th century.

-In 1863 resident magistrate Louis Anthing introduced the first ǀXam-speakers to Bleek.
+In 1863 resident magistrate Louis Anthing introduced the first ǀxam-speakers to Bleek.
 He brought three men to Cape Town from the Kenhardt district to stand trial for attacks on farmers (the prosecution was eventually waived by the Attorney General).
 In 1866 two San prisoners from the Achterveldt near Calvinia were transferred from the Breakwater prison to the Cape Town prison, making it easier for Bleek to meet them.
 With their help, Bleek compiled a list of words and sentences and an alphabetical vocabulary.
 Most of these words and sentences were provided by Adam Kleinhardt (see Bleek I-1, UCT A1.4.1).